stela2502/Singularity_Tutorial/docs/index.md

 apptainer build Singularity_Workshop.sif Singularity_Workshop.def
 ```

 That is the bare bones of image creation.
+You can now copy this image to COSMOS-SENS or any machine with Apptainer/Singularity installed and use the image and software within.

 But [how do we add this Apptainer image as a COSMOS-SENSE module](HowToSetUpAModule.md)?